cristeigabriela/cristeigabriela/README.md

 *At the moment*, I'm able to do real work in **C++**, **C**, Rust and Python.

 *The first language I ever did something with* was Pawn in 2013.

+For any inquiries, contact me through the e-mail linked to my GitHub account.